MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  3 │
     =#

 In DataKnots, query combinators can be constructed directly from native Julia functions.
 This lets us take advantage of Julia's rich statistical and data processing functions.

 ### Aggregates

 Some query combinators transform a plural query into a singular query; we call them *aggregate* combinators.
 Consider the operation of the `Count` combinator.

-    run(Count(OneTo(3)))
+    void[Count(OneTo(3))]
     #=>
     │ It │
     ┼────┼
     │  3 │
     =#

 As a convenience, `Count` can also be used as a query primitive.

-    run(OneTo(3) >> Count)
+    void[OneTo(3) >> Count]
     #=>
     │ It │
     ┼────┼